-She is considered one of Australia's leading advisors to universities (both in Australia and the South Pacific), and has a deep understanding of the university and higher education sectors, particularly their compliance and operational issues.
-In addition, Jenni has been a Deputy Chancellor of Deakin University and is a Vice Chancellor's Distinguished Fellow.
+Jenni Lightowlers is the Dean of Deakin Law School.
+Jenni is considered one of Australia's leading advisors to universities (both in Australia and the South Pacific) and has a deep understanding of the university and higher education sectors, particularly their compliance and operational issues.
+In addition, she has been a Deputy Chancellor of Deakin University and is a Vice Chancellor's Distinguished Fellow.
 Prior to taking up the role of Acting Dean, Jenni also chaired the University Legislation Committee and was a Member of the Advisory Committee to the Law School.

-Jenni Lightowlers is a founding Partner of Francis Abourizk Lightowlers (FAL).
-Prior to establishing FAL in 1993, Jenni worked for the Commonwealth Scientific and Industrial Organisation (CSIRO) and Allens Linklaters (as it is now known).
+Jenni is a founding Partner of Francis Abourizk Lightowlers (FAL).
+Prior to establishing FAL in 1993, she worked for the Commonwealth Scientific and Industrial Organisation (CSIRO) and Allens Linklaters (as it is now known).

 Jenni is particularly highly respected in the mining & resources sectors for her advice on technology innovation, collaborative research and export controls.

 Her expertise also extends to Government, having drafted, evaluated and structured legislation for Australian governments prepared Ministerial briefing and policy papers and provided advice on multilateral treaties in the Pacific Region.

 Jenni is also a qualified mediator and has litigated in areas relevant to her practice.Read more on Jenni's profile